medvedeff-true/EzConvert/README.md

 ## Main features
 **1.** Almost instant conversion between the specified formats. (`Speed for large volumes of photos is system dependent).<br>
 **2.** "Drag and Drop" is implemented - just drag the desired photos to the application window and they will open.
 (Or select them through the button).<br>
-**3.** Carina preview - hover your mouse over any picture in the list of selected photos and you will see its thumbnail.<br>
+**3.** Photo preview - hover your mouse over any picture in the list of selected photos and you will see its thumbnail.<br>
 [📷 Preview](https://github.com/user-attachments/assets/d08ed234-e2b4-463a-8b4e-3ef0028a514e)<br>
 **4.** Multilanguage - when you start the program you will be given a choice of language in which the whole program interface will be executed.<br>
 [🌐 Supported languages](https://github.com/user-attachments/assets/b65561ad-e8cd-41c7-8937-ae6ad0ecc994)<br>